brianpando/plantUmlGen/README.md

 composer install brianpando/plantumlgen
 ```
 # How to Use
-you need have the Plantuml file (**plantuml.txt**) in root project, this file must be contains the class diagram with a namespace models.
+you need have the Plantuml plain file (**plantuml.pu**) in root project, this file must be contains the class diagram with a namespace models.
 For learn how to write a class diagram please visit http://plantuml.com/es/class-diagram.

 you can write your diagram using online editor https://www.planttext.com.